Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/DavidPrntz/Project-description.md

 on.
 The BigMart dataset provides 14204 observations and 12 variables.These variables include weight, fat content, visibility, item type, location, and more.
-It also includes over 1,500 products across 10 different stores.The [dataset](data.csv) can be downloaded on kaggle
+It also includes over 1,500 products across 10 different stores.
+The [dataset](data.csv) can be downloaded on kaggle
 <https://www.kaggle.com/datasets/thedevastator/bigmart-product-sales-factors>

 ## Current Data